gamsus/CPUtracker/README.md

 To start program ./main.out.

 To run test in folder test make.
-To start test ./main.out folder test.# CPUtracker
+To start test ./main.out folder test.